 Legal aid is Government support available to enable people to get legal help and advice on a wide range of issues.
 It can also be used towards paying for costs related to representation in court.

-In some cases, legal aid will not always cover the full legal costs; the individual might also have to pay towards them.
+In some cases, the support will not cover the full legal costs; the individual might also have to pay towards the fees.

 Legal aid can be used in matters relating to issues such as, but not limited to: